 The Company sets its capital risk appetite and limits considering the UK Solvency II Solvency Capital Requirement (SCR) and the cover ratio.
-The use of the SCR as the Prescribed Capital Requirement under Insurance Business (Solvency) Rules 2015 has been acknowledged by the GFSC2, and consent to consider the UK SII Eligible Own Funds as the Prescribed Capital Resources granted.
-The SCR and cover ratio are used to assess the significance of risks and to determine appropriate strategies for their management.
+The use of the SCR as the Prescribed Capital Requirement under The Insurance Solvency Rules 2021 has been acknowledged by the GFSC, and consent to consider the UK SII Eligible Own Funds as the Prescribed Capital Resources granted.
+The SCR and coverage ratio are used to assess the significance of risks and to determine appropriate strategies for their management.

-The chart below shows the composition of the Company's undiversified SCR as at 31 December 2021:
+The chart below shows the composition of the Company's undiversified SCR as at 31 December 2022:

-2 UK Solvency II terminology is used in preference to Guernsey specific terminology throughout this report to assist with comparability in the public arena.
+&lt;sup>2 UK Solvency II terminology is used in preference to Guernsey specific terminology throughout this report to assist with comparability in the public arena.